Buying goods and services: options for public sector buyers

 - use the eMarketplace to buy through a catalogue and request quotes

-All public sector organisations and government departments can use the self service options to buy a variety of commonly used goods and services.
+All public and third sector organisations and government departments can use the self service options to buy a variety of commonly used goods and services.

 If you can’t find what you want in the self service area, or would like to combine your needs with those of other organisations to get best value, CCS can provide advice and support to help you, either through another CCS service or via the wider marketplace.